Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 Step 2: Create a New Notion Workspace

-Begin by creating a new Workspace in Notion specifically for your planner.
-This Workspace will be the foundation for organizing all your planner sections and pages.
-To create one, click the "+" button at the top left of your Notion dashboard and select "New Workspace".
+Begin by creating a new workspace in Notion specifically for your planner.
+This workspace will be the foundation for organizing all your planner sections and pages.
+To create one, click the "+" button in the sidebar (or use the new workspace option available under your settings in case you’re using a newer version), and select "New Workspace".

 Step 3: Create Planner Pages and Sections